Artificial disc replacement

 Most artificial disc replacement procedures replace a disc in the cervical (neck) portion of the spine.
 Less common is artificial disc replacement in the lumbar spine.
 However, the scientific literature has demonstrated benefit in well selected patients.

-During surgery, your neurosurgeon will remove the damaged disc and replace it with a biomechanical disc made of a metal, plastic or combination of metal and plastic.
+During surgery, your spine surgeon will remove the damaged disc and replace it with a biomechanical disc made of a metal, plastic or combination of metal and plastic.

 Are you a candidate for an artificial disc?